 Asthma, lung infections, and other respiratory problems can all affect breathing.
 Wheezing, coughing, noisy breathing, or repeat episodes are clues worth taking seriously.

-6.4) Heart disease / fluid around the lungs
+6.4) Heart disease or fluid around the lungs

 6.5) Anemia

 If the blood is not carrying oxygen well, the body may try to compensate by breathing faster.
-Pale gums and weakness are especially important clues here and need urgent veterinary care.
+Pale gums and weakness are especially important clues here.

 Severe stress can temporarily speed breathing up.
 The important point is that it should settle once the stressful trigger is gone.
-If it does not settle quickly, stop assuming stress is the whole explanation.
+If it does not, stop assuming stress is the whole explanation.

 6.7) Toxins, smoke, or strong fumes